Toilet Installation Guide

 The total cost of the wall-hung toilet rises as a result.
 It's quite simple to sterilise the unit, and it does have certain benefits.

-These kinds of toilets are also classed as freestanding toilets, there is a variety of them, and although they are expensive, they are very aesthetically pleasing.
+Although they are expensive, there is a variety of them and they are very aesthetically pleasing.

 Close Coupled Toilets